 - Lift: How much more likely products are purchased together compared to independently

-E-commerce applications:
+E-commerce applications

-- 1Product bundling: Create bundles from high-confidence associations
+- Product bundling: Create bundles from high-confidence associations

-- 2Cross-sell recommendations: "Frequently bought together" sections
+- Cross-sell recommendations: "Frequently bought together" sections

-- 3Store layout optimization: Position associated products near each other
+- Store layout optimization: Position associated products near each other

-- 4Inventory planning: Stock associated products together to prevent missed sales
+- Inventory planning: Stock associated products together to prevent missed sales

 The Apriori algorithm is the most common approach to MBA, though newer methods like FP-Growth offer better performance on large datasets.
 The quality of your MBA depends entirely on the quality and volume of your transactional data — typically you need at least several hundred orders to find statistically meaningful patterns.